h-a-graham/EAlidaR/README.md

 ![Ashop Rayshader Example](/man/figures/AshopRayshade.png)

-And finally…In some parts of England you can download \<1m resolution data - here is an example using the `city_of_london_sf`
+In some parts of England you can download \<1m resolution data - here is an example using the for the City of London using the `get_from_xy()` function

     CoL <- get_from_xy(xy=c(532489 , 181358), radius = 500, resolution=0.5, model_type = 'DSM')